telldus/xmppjs-client-plugins/README.md

 OMEMOPlugin.sendMessage(fromJid, toJid, chatType, encryptionPayload, messageId, sid, otherElements).then(() => {
 });

-// Message reception can be handle inside xmpp client's "on('stanza', async (stanza: any) => {})" listener as usual.
+// Message reception can be handled inside xmpp client's "on('stanza', async (stanza: any) => {})" listener as usual.
 Check for "encrypted" child element.

 ```